zanymuzik/notes/TF Deployment (dl.ai).md

 - Pre trained model

 ### Components of TFLite
-- Converter
+- Converter - outside the device
 	- create tflite models
 	- reduce size
-- Interpreter
+- Interpreter - on the device
 	- inference of converter models
 	- uses reduce set of tf ops
-	-